What is child care licensing?

 Community Based Licensing© focuses on providing licensing services that are culturally responsive using four Cs: Competence, Caring, and Compassion while ensuring Compliance.

 In El Paso County, licensing questions may be directed to:

 Institute for Racial Equity & Excellence (IREE)

 Licensing Specialists are responsible for child care locations within designated ZIP codes.
 For list by ZIP code, click here.

 Additional resources can be found on our Licensing Resources page under Providers, Leaders & Teachers.

 Early Childhood Education Scholarships

 Alliance for Kids is here to help students navigate the path toward advancing their education and professional development goals.
-Scholarship applications are closed until May 2020.
+Scholarship applications are currently closed.
 Please visit our Scholarships page for more information.